wonchoe/tabler-icons-font-picker/README.md

 You can fully replace the icon set with your own:
 - Replace the contents of `icon-categories.json` with your custom categories and icon paths
+- Or provide a full JS object via `jsonObject`
 - Store your SVGs locally or use a CDN
-- Update the `baseUrl` field inside the JSON
+- Update the `baseUrl` field inside the JSON or object

 ```json
 {